Summer in Melbourne brings gloriously long days and luscious warm weather. Make the most of it with these seven markets you need to visit.

 Chinatown Market Day

-Heffernan Lane in Chinatown comes alive on the second and fourth Saturday of every month for the Chinatown Market Day.
-The hawker-style stalls offer a selection of dumplings and noodles, cakes and souvenirs to collect.
-Be sure to hang around until night falls to see the transformation of the laneway into a true, twinkling night market.
+Chinatown Market Day takes over Heffernan Lane on the second and fourth Saturday of every month.
+The hawker-style stalls offer foodie treats like dumplings, noodles and traditional cakes.
+Hang around until night fall and see the laneway transform into a twinkling night market.